-Pro bblem Development 66. .
-Please provide a brief outline of the chronological development of the problem, including any significant incidents that you think we should know.
-67. .
-Duration of problem: days months years 68. .
-Age of cat when he or she first began showing signs of the problem: 69. .
+65. Please provide a brief outline of the chronological development of the problem, including any significant incidents that you think we should know.
+66. Duration of problem: days months years 67.
+Age of cat when he or she first began showing signs of the problem: 68.
 Do you know if the parents engaged in similar behaviours as presented animal?
-Yes, they did No, they didn't Don't know If s so, what behaviours were exhibited by whom?
-70. .
-Are there any littermates that are engaging in the same behaviours?
-Yes, they did No, they didn't Don't know If s so, what behaviours were exhibited by whom?
-71. .
-What are you feeding your cat and when are you feeding him/her?
+Yes, they did No, they didn't Don't know If so, what behaviours were exhibited by whom?
+69. Are there any littermates that are engaging in the same behaviours?
+Yes, they did No, they didn't Don't know If so, what behaviours were exhibited by whom?

+70. What are you feeding your cat and when are you feeding him/her?
 Please be specific.
 If you meal-feed, please let us know the brand names and times.
 If you leave your food free choice please give us the brand name.
 If you give treats, what kind and when?
-As we learn more about potential effects of diet on behaviou this information is important.
+As we learn more about potential effects of diet on behaviour this information is important.